 - Each application will be evaluated individually by VEA Engineering and is dependent on VEA’s existing electrical infrastructure.
 Due to this, timeframes and cost estimates are unique to each application.
-All estimates will be completed in accordance with Corporate Policy 133.
+All estimates will be completed in accordance with current Electric Line Extensions Policy

 - The Member-generator will receive an invoice based off of VEA Engineering’s cost estimate.
 It is the Member-generator’s responsibility to ensure payment has been made on the invoice.
 Once payment is received, VEA will issue a Permission to Construct (PTC) Letter.
 Any construction completed on the Member-generator’s Net-metering System prior to the receipt of the PTC Letter may not comply with VEA’s requirements.

 - The Member-generator is responsible for submitting the Nye County Building and Safety Inspection Job Card with the required initials and dates to This document will give VEA indication that the Member-generator is ready to have VEA Metering conduct the required inspection of the Net-metering system.
 VEA Metering will schedule an inspection accordingly.

 - Permission to Operate Letter.
 Once VEA Metering has completed its inspection and approves the Net-metering System for energization, the Member-generator will be notified.
 A PTO Letter will be sent to the Member-generator for this notification.
 Along with the PTO, the Member-generator will received an executed Agreement for Interconnection of Distributed Generation (AIDG).